Pump Failure or No Water? We serve all of Dodge County — Request Help Now →

 What does a well inspection include?

-In Dodge County, Georgia, a well inspection typically covers the visible above-ground components — pressure tank, pressure switch, pump wiring and controls, well casing condition, and seal integrity — along with performance observations.
+A well inspection typically covers the visible above-ground components — pressure tank, pressure switch, pump wiring and controls, well casing condition, and seal integrity — along with performance observations.
 Static water level measurements and pump output tests give a more complete picture of the well's condition.
 A written summary is useful for real estate transactions and for planning any needed repairs.

-What contaminants are common in Dodge County well water?
+What contaminants are common in well water?

 How does a pressure tank work?